Stability conditions on Kuznetsov components: Inducing t-structures

-Since $\Coh_H^{\beta}(X)$ is Noetherian, the same holds for its subcategory $\AA_1$; since $\beta \in \Q$, the stability function is discrete; by \cite[Proposition~B.2]{localP2} this shows that $(\AA_1, Z_1)$ satisfies the Harder-Narasimhan property.
-It remains to establish the support property; this is part of the results of the following section. \end{Ex}
+The assumption $\beta \in \Q$ implies that the category $\Coh_H^{\beta}(X)$ is noetherian (see e.g.~\cite[Proof of Lemma~3.2.4]{BMT:3folds-BG}), and thus the same holds for its subcategory $\AA_1$; $\beta \in \Q$ also implies that the stability function $Z_1$ is discrete.
+By \cite[Proposition~B.2]{localP2} this shows that $(\AA_1, Z_1)$ satisfies the Harder-Narasimhan property.
+Proposition~\ref{prop:inducestability} will both show the existence of HN filtrations more generally, and establish the support property for $(\AA_1, Z_1)$. \end{Ex}